-Almost a decade ago, Dutch blogger Joitske Hulsebosch used a phrase in his blog that has stuck with me.
+Almost a decade ago, Dutch blogger Joitske Hulsebosch used a phrase in her blog that has stuck with me.
 The phrase has proved to be quite useful, and as relevant to networks today as back then.
-He wrote that the bigger challenge in a network is always to create a “culture of exchange.”
+She wrote that the bigger challenge in a network is always to create a “culture of exchange.”

 Nurture a Culture of Exchange with Means, Motive & Opportunity

 In criminal justice, prosecutors try to convince a jury that three essential criteria have been met to establish a person’s guilt in a crime.
 In real life, as on TV, the attempt is made to show that the defendant